bmolnar91/workbook/module_web_with_python.md

 **Hypertext Transfer Protocol Secure (HTTPS)** is the secure version of HTTP, which is the primary protocol used to send data between a web browser and a website.

+HTTPS establishes an **encrypted link** between the browser and the web server using TLS or SSL -- "HTTP over TSL/SSL".

 HTTPS is **encrypted** in order to increase security of data transfer.
 Any website, especially those that require login credentials, should use HTTPS.
 In modern web browsers such as Chrome, websites that do not use HTTPS are marked differently than those that are.